Database right: United Kingdom

 The regulations extend existing copyright law to databases, to the extent that they constitute "the author's own intellectual creation".

 In addition, regulations 13 and 14 create a database right.
 Database rights automatically subsist if there has been a "substantial investment in obtaining, verifying or presenting the contents" of the database.

 Such rights remain in force under regulation 17(2) until the end of the 15th calendar year from the date on which the database was first made available to the public.
 During that period, database right will be infringed by any person who, without consent, "extracts or re-uses all or a substantial part of the contents of the database", whether all at once or by repeated extractions of "insubstantial" parts.

 On the other hand, any lawful user of the database has a right under regulation 19(1) "to extract or re-use insubstantial parts of the data for any purpose", and that right cannot be restricted by the database owner (regulation 19(2)).
 The term "substantial" is defined to mean "substantial in terms of quantity or quality or a combination of both".

 Under the Brexit withdrawal agreement, database rights that existed before 1 January 2021 retain reciprocal recognition between the UK and EEA for their original duration, while those created on or after that date are only protected within the creator's jurisdiction - either the EEA or the UK.

 Russia

 In article 1260 of the Civil Code of Russia, a database is a collection of independent materials presented in an objective form (articles, accounts, legal texts, judicial decisions, and other similar materials), which are systematically arranged in a way that these materials can be found and processed by a computer.
 A database need not be registered to enjoy legal protection, but the Civil Code of Russia provides for the registration of rights, which is useful if the claims are disputed in court.

 Russia generally follows the EU model, there are some differences.

+Norway

+In Norway's Intellectual Property Act (Act No. 40 of June 15, 2018, on Copyright for Intellectual Property, etc.), the EU's database directive (databasedirektivet) is expressly incorporated.
+Accordingly, even though Norway is not technically an EU member state, EU database law still applies.